 Aorus 17 XE4 | 16,029 |

-Speaking of DaVinci Resolve, I managed to render a three-minute 4K gaming video in H.264 format in just one minute and 49 seconds.
-This is a commendable outcome, although it doesn’t match up to some dedicated creator laptops, as shown here.
-When rendering the same video in a different codec, H.265, it took only one minute and 26 seconds.
-Therefore, for those seeking a versatile laptop that excels not just in gaming but also in content creation and video editing, this laptop certainly delivers.
+When testing with DaVinci Resolve, I rendered a three-minute 4K gaming video in H.264 format in just one minute and 49 seconds, a commendable outcome.
+However, it doesn’t quite match up to some dedicated creator laptops.
+Rendering the same video in a different codec, H.265, took only one minute and 26 seconds.
+Overall, for users seeking a versatile laptop that excels in gaming, content creation, and video editing, this laptop delivers on its promises.

 Games | Low (1920 x 1080) | High (1920 x 1080) |